Coaching in Higher Education Certificate Program

 Prerequisite: Coaching Strategies

-In today’s dynamic higher education landscape, student success coaching has become a vital tool for supporting holistic student development and enhancing retention and completion rates.
-This six-week course considers coaching strategies in a student support context and focuses on teaching the skills, and frameworks necessary for effective and holistic student success coaching.
+Student success coaching has become a vital tool for supporting holistic student development and enhancing retention and completion rates.
+This six-week course focuses on teaching the skills and frameworks necessary for effective and holistic student success coaching.
 Grounded in evidence-based practices, the course emphasizes goal-oriented, strengths-based coaching approaches that empower students to reach their academic and personal goals.

 Participants will explore solution-focused coaching methods that can be tailored to address the diverse needs of students.
 This course complements “Coaching Strategies in Higher Education” by focusing specifically on student-centered coaching techniques and their practical application in driving student success outcomes.